joolstorrentecalo/gitlab-foss/doc/administration/gitaly/configure_gitaly.md

 You can configure Gitaly to reflect that a commit has been committed by your instance by setting `committer_email` and `committer_name`.
 For example, on GitLab.com these configuration options are set to `noreply@gitlab.com` and `GitLab`.

-`rotated_signing_keys` is a list of keys to use for verification only.
-Gitaly tries to verify a web commit using the configured `signing_key`, and then uses the rotated keys one by one until it succeeds.
-Set the `rotated_signing_keys` option when either:

-- The signing key is rotated.
-- You want to specify multiple keys to migrate projects from other instances and want to display their web commits as **Verified**.

 Configure Gitaly to sign commits made with the GitLab UI in one of two ways: